 Valuation errors are caused by incorrect monetary valuation of the costs or benefits of a project.
 If the market price does not provide a true reflection of the value of a good or service – it is not valued correctly.
-In addition to this we may not have confident estimates for the shadow price to be used in the situation where we do not have a market that provides a value of the good or service.
+Additionally, we may lack confidence in our estimates for the shadow price when we are unable to rely on a market to provide a value for the good or service.
 In this case to reduce valuation error, we need to ensure the shadow price is estimated appropriately.
-For example, if we need to value the loss of wildlife habitat, national price or public safety for the NPV to be correct the shadow prices must reflect the true value of these aspects in the CBA.
+For example, if we need to value the loss of wildlife habitat, national pride, or public safety for the NPV to be correct the shadow prices must reflect the true value of these aspects in the CBA.

 When attempting to provide a shadow price for a novel and relatively new good or service, there is no basis for making a confident comparison on the valuation of the shadow price.
 This increases the likelihood of a valuation error occurring.

 The idea is simple.
 If an analyst knows where the sources of bias are coming from it is possible to anticipate the errors.
 This provides the opportunity to consciously “de-bias” the estimates in the project and ensure the calculated result reflects the true impact of the policy or project.

 Benefit Transfers – Predicting and Monetising